otammato/Kubernetes_Scaling_and_Updating_Applications/README.md

 <br>
 <br>

-## Build and push application image to Cloud Container Registry
+## Build and push application image to a Cloud Container Registry (I'm using IBM ICR here)
 1. Export your namespace as an environment variable so that it can be used in subsequent commands.
 ```
 export MY_NAMESPACE=sn-labs-$USERNAME